Pricing Variance Swap for Multi-Asset Stochastic Volatility Models: Multi-asset BNS model for generalized variance swap

-In this section, we introduce the multi-asset Barndorff-Nielsen and Shephard (BNS) model and derive its variance swap using the generalized variance method.
-The BNS framework is particularly well suited for capturing discontinuities in asset prices through its incorporation of jumps in the volatility process.
-By extending the model to a multi-asset setting, we account for both individual stock dynamics and shared jump risk across assets.
-The generalized variance approach, based on the determinant of the return covariance matrix, provides a tractable means of quantifying instantaneous portfolio variance under the BNS dynamics.
-The formal structure and derivation of the variance swap under this model are outlined below.
+In this section, we introduce the multi-asset stochastic volatility Barndorff-Nielsen and Shephard (BNS) model and derive the corresponding variance swap using the generalized variance approach.
+The BNS framework is particularly suitable for modeling discontinuities and sudden movements in asset prices due to its incorporation of jumps in the volatility process.
+Unlike continuous stochastic volatility models, the BNS model captures abrupt changes in market volatility, making it more effective in describing empirical features commonly observed in financial markets.
+By extending the model to a multi-asset setting, we are able to incorporate both the individual dynamics of each underlying asset and the dependence structure arising from common sources of jump risk and correlated stochastic volatility.
+This extension is especially important in portfolio applications, where cross-asset interactions and co-movements significantly influence overall market risk.
+The generalized variance approach, which is based on the determinant of the covariance matrix of asset returns, provides a tractable and mathematically consistent framework for measuring instantaneous portfolio variance under the BNS dynamics.
+This methodology allows the variance swap payoff to reflect not only the individual variances of the assets but also their covariance structure.
+The formal specification of the multi-asset BNS model and the derivation of the associated variance swap pricing formula are presented below.\\